MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassigncategories.md

 Example usage is shown below.

-TBD - Should we create a config structure example?
+TBD - Should we also create a config structure example?

 ```cpp